FZJ-IEK3-VSA/ETHOS_PeNALPS/documentation/ethos_penalps_tutorial/1_single_cooker_process_chain.md

 :::

 ## Initialize Time Data
 The first step is to setup the desired simulation period.
-The start time is only relevant for the period displayed.
+The start time can not shorten the simulation period.
+If the simulation terminates at an later date, the load profiles are extended with zero demand entries.
 The simulation starts internally at the end date and terminates when all orders are created, which is shown in the following section.

 ```
 import datetime